 Click on the links below to be taken to the relevant section of this page.

 6VT Youth Cafe

-6VT have set a virtual drop-in on Mondays at 7.00 pm.
+6VT have set a virtual drop-in on Mondays at 7.00 pm and a sexual health and relationship workshop at 7.00 pm on a Wednesday.
 All young people welcome.
 6VT Youth Workers will be running the virtual drop-ins as normal.

 You can contact the tea on messenger for private support or if you are a young person crisis.

 For more information and updates, go to the 6VT Youth Cafe Facebook page – www.facebook.com/6VTYouth

 AdvoCard Community Collective Advocacy